Cannabis and Depression: How It Helps?

 Cannabis May Help Reduce Depression Symptoms

 Research on the potential benefits of cannabis to help with depression is still in the early stages and in-depth further evidence is needed.
 Initial studies by the Research Institute on Addictions (RIA) at the University of Buffalo are examining endocannabinoids, depression, and stress.
-This animal research indicates that cannabinoids like THC and CBD can help alleviate stress, a significant factor contributing to depression in both animals and humans.
+This animal research indicates that cannabinoids like THC and CBD could potentially help alleviate stress, a significant factor contributing to depression in both animals and humans.
 Currently, the Food and Drug Administration (FDA) has not yet approved cannabis for treating depression.
 However, a very recent study published in March of 2024 was conducted among the patients in the LVR University Hospital in Essen, showing an interesting finding.
 Patients have demonstrated improvement in using medical cannabis by reporting a reduction in the severity rate of their depression.

 Health Risks of Cannabis Use for Depression

-Depression is a risk factor for developing cannabis use disorder (CUD) – a medical term to call a ‘cannabis addiction’ which leads people to start using cannabis more often or rely on the drug as a way to cope with the condition.
+Depression is a risk factor for developing cannabis use disorder (CUD), a medical term to call a ‘cannabis addiction’ which leads people to start using cannabis more often or rely on the drug as a way to cope with the condition.
 About 30% of cannabis users will eventually become dependent on it, particularly those who begin using cannabis before the age of 18 tends to increase in the percentage of chances.

 Here’s what else to keep in mind about the potential risks of cannabis:

-Worsen Depression – The effects vary from person to person, therefore, cannabis may not work for some of you who have depression as it can make your depression worse.
+Worsen Depression, The effects vary from person to person, therefore, cannabis may not work for some of you who have depression as it can make your depression worse.

-Amotivational Syndrome – Smoking large amounts of weed can lead to lower life satisfaction, increased relationship problems, and a decrease in career which can create a phenomenon called ‘amotivational syndrome’ when one becomes apathetic, socially withdrawn, and performs everyday activities below their capacity before their cannabis use.
+Amotivational Syndrome, Smoking large amounts of weed can lead to lower life satisfaction, increased relationship problems, and a decrease in career which can create a phenomenon called ‘amotivational syndrome’ when one becomes apathetic, socially withdrawn, and performs everyday activities below their capacity before their cannabis use.

-Psychiatric Disorders – Cannabis is also linked with other mental health conditions such as psychosis – a serious mental disorder characterized by detaching from reality with the symptoms of hallucinations and delusions.
+Psychiatric Disorders – Cannabis is also linked with other mental health conditions such as psychosis, a serious mental disorder characterized by detaching from reality with the symptoms of hallucinations and delusions.
 Cannabis may trigger schizophrenia or psychosis.

 Cannabis can also impact other physical and mental effects, which may include: